Archaros1/global_remixicon/README.md

 # global_remixicon
-Drupal module to add remixicon to ckeditor, using DSFR css classes.
+Drupal module to add remixicon to ckeditor, using DSFR theme.